bluenote-1577/floria/README.md

 ## Citing flopp

-Shaw, J. Yu, Y.W. flopp - fast polyploid phasing by long read sequencing using a local assembly approach.
+Jim Shaw and Yun William Yu; flopp - fast polyploid phasing by long read sequencing using a local assembly approach.
 (In preparation)